 Because different states have different gasoline tax rates, you could save several cents per gallon by merely crossing state lines.
 If you’re going on a road trip, do some research to find the average gas prices of each state you’ll be passing through and plan your gas stops accordingly.

 While you don’t need to go out of your way to buy another vehicle as soon as gas prices spike, you could consider buying a fuel-efficient model the next time you need a new car.

 Manufacturers are increasingly producing more fuel-efficient models for budget- and eco-conscious consumers, so you’ll find a wide range of vehicles available.
 Use a price comparison site, such as the U.S. Department of Energy’s car comparison tool, to look for your next car based on your price range and its average gas mileage.

 Save a little extra by paying for gas with a credit card that rewards you for making purchases.
-PSECU’s Founder’s Card gives generous cash rewards of 2%* or 1.5% on every purchase – there are no rotating categories, no limits on how much you can earn, and rewards never expire.
+Our Founder’s Rewards Card gives generous cash rewards of 2%* or 1.5% on every purchase – there are no rotating categories or limits on how much you can earn, and rewards never expire.